dxcv/q-trader/README.md

 Dynamic Position Sizing based on balance %

 # ********************** Lessons Learned *************************************
+Model is as good as train data.
+Model needs to be trained on variety of data

 Predict DR for several days => not any better

 Do not trust signals if you cannot test them on historical data